Nicolas Cage does not want to be called an "actor" - ExBulletin

 By Lisa Respers France, CNN

-Nicolas Cage knows this can sound “pretentious”, but he would prefer you to call him a “comedian”.
+(CNN) – Nicolas Cage knows this might sound ‘pretentious’, but he’d rather you called him a ‘comedian’.

 Oscar winner known for performances in films such as “Leaving Las Vegas” and “Face / Off” shared in conversation on the Variety’s Awards Circuit podcast that he doesn’t like being called an “actor”.